LightBurnSoftware/Documentation/VariableTextFormats.md

-#### Cut Setting text format for LightBurn
+#### Cut Setting text format

-When using the Cut Setting mode for text in LightBurn, the system will automatically substitute certain characters with values from the cut setting applied to the text.
+When using the Cut Setting mode for text, the system will automatically substitute certain characters with values from the cut setting applied to the text.

 Like the Date / Time or Serial number formatting, any text between a pair of single quotes is copied exactly to the output, and a pair of single quotes together is replaced by one single quote in the output.